BlackCorsair/x/tdd-readmes/hr_sparse_arrays.md

 As the acronym says, first make the tests, but do not rush into it as you may need to refactor multiple times your tests if you don't think them first!

-### Think what do you need to test
+### Think about what you need to test

-We need to check that out function which returns -> ```std::vector<int> matches``` matches another expected vector, so we should make a function that compares vectors and gives us an ok or a nok:
+We need to check that our function which returns -> ```std::vector<int> matches``` matches another expected vector, so we should make a function that compares vectors and gives us an ok or a nok:

 ```cpp
 #include <iostream>